Last updated: March 10th, 2023

 If your Privacy Shield complaint cannot be resolved through the above channels, under certain conditions, you may invoke binding arbitration for some residual claims not resolved by other redress mechanisms.
 See Privacy Shield Annex 1 at https://www.privacyshield.gov/article?id=ANNEX-I-introduction.

-The California Consumer Privacy Act (CCPA) provides additional privacy protections for California consumers, including: (a) the right to see what data we have about You, Your computer or device (i.e., the right to know), (b) the right to delete the data we have about You, Your computer or device (i.e., the right to delete) and (c) the right to opt-out of the sale to certain third parties (i.e., the right to opt-out from sales of Your information).
-Indicative uses the same process to honor CCPA rights of access and deletion that we use for GDPR rights for EU and Swiss data subjects.
+Certain U.S. States (e.g., California, Virginia) provide additional privacy protections for data subjects located within their jurisdictions, including: (a) the right to see what data we have about You, Your computer or device (i.e., the right to know), (b) the right to delete the data we have about You, Your computer or device (i.e., the right to delete) (c) the right to correct the data we have about You, Your computer or device, and (d) the right to opt-out of the sale to certain third parties (i.e., the right to opt-out from sales of Your information).
+Indicative uses the same process to honor these U.S. privacy rights that we use for GDPR rights for EU and Swiss data subjects.
 That process is described below.

-Under the CCPA, Your request to see the personal information that we have about You may include: (1) specific pieces of personal information that we may have about You; (2) categories of personal information we have collected about You; (3) categories of sources from which the personal information is collected; (4) categories of personal information that we sold or disclosed for a business purpose about You; (5) categories of third parties to whom the personal information was sold or disclosed for a business purpose under the CCPA; and (6) the business or commercial purpose for collecting or selling personal information.
+Under applicable U.S. state law, Your request to see the personal information that we have about You may include: (1) specific pieces of personal information that we may have about You; (2) categories of personal information we have collected about You; (3) categories of sources from which the personal information is collected; (4) categories of personal information that we sold or disclosed for a business purpose about You; (5) categories of third parties to whom the personal information was sold or disclosed for a business purpose under California Law; and (6) the business or commercial purpose for collecting or selling personal information.

-As required by the CCPA, You may make an access or deletion request via an authorized agent by having such agent follow the process below.
+As required by California law, You may make a request via an authorized agent by having such agent follow the process below.
 Please note that we will request any authorized agent demonstrate that they have been authorized by You to make a request on Your behalf, and we will attempt to verify Your request.
 We require any authorized agents to provide us with contact details such as an email address and phone number so that we may ensure a timely response to the consumer.

-Individuals who have provided information directly to one of Indicative’s Clients must send follow-up requests to access or delete such information to that particular Indicative Client – as we take our instructions from each Client with respect to each Client’s Customer’s Data.
+Individuals who have provided information directly to one of Indicative’s Clients must send follow-up requests to access or delete such information to that particular Indicative Client – as we take our instructions from each Client with respect to each Client’s User data.

 EU, UK, Brazil, and Swiss Individuals